llmrtc/llmrtc/e2e/README.md

 ### Tests Fail to Start

-**Symptom:** Tests hang at startup
+**Symptom:** Tests hang at startup or timeout

 **Solutions:**
-1. Ensure backend is running: `npm run dev:backend`
+1. Check if ports 8787 and 5173 are available (backend and frontend)
-2. Check if port 5173 is available (frontend dev server)
+2. Verify Chromium is installed: `npx playwright install chromium`
-3. Verify Chromium is installed: `npx playwright install chromium`
+3. Check for startup errors in the test output (servers auto-start via Playwright)

 ### No Transcript Received